Sirraide/gumsmaqqer/README.md

 Linux: Run `./build.sh`.\
 Windows:\* Use Visual Studio.

+Keep in mind that there are releases for a reason.
+The git version is not guaranteed to compile!

 \*You will get warnings on Windows because Windows is Windows.
 Also, this project uses a shared library, so er, good luck!